The ketogenic diet is known for its bountiful food restrictions, some of which by now you may already be familiar with.

 In this article, we’re going to shift gears and focus only on drinks, what’s keto safe, and what is not.
 Like food, it can be hard to know what drinks are good for us and which are packed with too many carbs, so let’s take a look!

-Before diving into the variety of drinks there are available and which are keto-friendly, keep in mind that water is always a safe bet and should be the primary liquid for your body.
+Before diving into the variety of keto-friendly drinks, keep in mind that water is always a safe bet and should be the primary liquid for your body.

-If you’re coming from a sugary-drink background filled with sodas, it may be challenging at first to make this lifestyle adjustment, but by doing so, you’ll be reaping many health benefits.
+If you’re coming from a sugary-drink background filled with sodas, it may be challenging at first to make this lifestyle adjustment.
+However, you’ll be reaping many health benefits by doing so .

 Additionally, staying properly hydrated on the keto diet is crucial.
 It can also help you fight cravings and fatigue, and even aid in digestion.
 So drink up!